lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 expanding them in a Taylor series to first order about some "linearization energy."
 This is explained in detail in Richard Martin's book, _Electronic Structure_.

+The importance of the linear method to electronic structure cannot be overstated.
+It, together with the attempt by Slater to approximate the difficult Fock exchange with a functional of the density (the X-&alpha; method), which was formalized into rigorous density-functional theory, forms the bedrock of modern electronic structure theory.

 <div onclick="elm = document.getElementById('linear'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
 here for a description of the linear approximation.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="linear">{:/}